-I’m Dr Kabonge, an experienced African traditional healer based in New Zealand.
+I’m Dr Kabonge, an experienced African traditional healer practising in New Zealand.
 I combine hands-on, culturally respectful care with clear, practical steps so people feel grounded and notice real shifts in daily life.
+My approach blends spirit‑led insight with evidence-informed methods to support mind, body, and everyday functioning.

-Healing Touch New Zealand–inspired approaches support relaxation, can reduce pain, and often aid recovery when used alongside medical care.
-I emphasise ethical practice, informed consent, and education so people understand how spiritual care fits with broader health planning.
+Healing Touch New Zealand–inspired approaches support relaxation, can reduce pain, and often aid recovery when used alongside medical care (see Research & References).
+I emphasise ethical practice, informed consent, and ongoing education so people understand how spiritual care fits with broader health planning and clinical treatment.

-For bookings and inquiries, contact me, Dr Kabonge, at +256778320910 (please note country code) — or message to arrange a brief phone consult to discuss your needs.
+For bookings and inquiries, contact me, Dr Kabonge, at +256778320910 (please note country code).
+I am typically available for brief consults Mon–Fri 9:00–16:00 NZST/NZDT; message to arrange a phone consult or email via the contact page if you prefer.

 Key Takeaways

-- Safety first: I use informed consent and refer to clinical care when a situation requires it.
+- Safety first: I use informed consent, clear boundaries, and refer to clinical care when a situation requires it.

-- Compassionate, structured spiritual care that supports mind, body, and spirit.
+- Compassionate, structured spiritual care that supports mind, body, and spirit and complements conventional health services.

-- Practice grounded in cross-cultural knowledge and ongoing training, tailored to each person’s life and goals.
+- Practice grounded in cross-cultural knowledge, ongoing training, and supervision—tailored to each person’s life and goals.

-- Contact me at the number above to discuss your experience and book a session.
+- Contact me at the number above to discuss your experience, ask about evidence, or book a session.

 Why I Created This Expert Roundup on Traditional Healing in New Zealand

-I launched this expert roundup to clarify how diverse healing practices support health across Aotearoa.
-My aim is practical: bring together research and lived experience so people can make informed choices about traditional healing and complementary care.
+I launched this expert roundup to clarify how diverse traditional healing practices support health across Aotearoa.
+My aim is practical: bring together published research and lived experience so people and clinicians can make informed choices about complementary care and referral pathways.

-I draw on published research (for example, studies describing calling and community roles among Xhosa practitioners) and evidence that culturally informed psychosocial support can ease mild depression and anxiety.
-Where specific studies are cited in the article, I include references so readers can review the research themselves.
+I draw on peer-reviewed research (for example, studies describing calling and community roles among Xhosa practitioners) and evidence that culturally informed psychosocial support can reduce mild depression and anxiety for some people.
+Where specific studies are cited in the article, I include references in the Research & References section so readers and clinicians can review the original sources.

-I share my own experience alongside peer-reviewed work to bridge gaps between spiritual care and mainstream services.
-Misunderstandings often stem from limited knowledge about training, scope, and ethical practice—so this roundup clarifies pathways, responsibilities, and referral options.
+I share my own experience alongside academic work to bridge gaps between spiritual care and mainstream services.
+Misunderstandings often stem from limited knowledge about training, scope, and ethical practice—so this roundup explains how training and supervision work, where referrals are appropriate, and what clinicians and community services can expect.

-- Present aims, methods, and respectful practice for people seeking healing.
+- Present clear aims, methods, and respectful practice guidance for people seeking healing.

-- Highlight collaboration challenges and practical solutions for clinicians and community services.
+- Highlight collaboration challenges and practical solutions for clinicians, health services, and community providers.

-- Support timely, community-centred access to care that honours local knowledge.
+- Support timely, community-centred access to care that honours local tikanga and cultural knowledge.

 | FocusWhy it mattersExpected outcome | ||